-The North Carolina Judicial Branch is committed to ensuring that persons with disabilities can participate fully and fairly in court programs, services, and activities.
+Title II of the Americans with Disabilities Act (ADA) applies to the services, programs and activities of state and local governments.
+The North Carolina Judicial Branch is committed to ensuring that individuals with disabilities can participate fully and fairly in judicial activities, programs, and services.

-- The name of the person needing the assistance
+- Name of the individual needing the assistance

-- The date and time of the trial or hearing
+- Date and time of the trial or hearing

-- Is the person needing the assistance the plaintiff, defendant or witness in the trial or hearing?
+- Is the individual needing assistance the plaintiff, defendant, juror, witness, or court observer?

 - If applicable, the contact information for the attorney representing the individual

 Each county in North Carolina has the responsibility to provide an accessible courthouse building with needed ramps, elevators, assistive listening systems for courtrooms, proper signage, accessible restrooms and other accessible features (G.S.
 7A-302).
 Contact the county manager with any concerns about the courthouse building.